-In the international relations literature (e.g., Kydd, 2015; Fearon, 2020), it is standard to call the parameters g and l the first-strike advantage and the second-strike disadvantage, respectively, as these parameters measure the gain from taking H "first" and the loss when the opponent takes H "first" (relative to the conflict payoff of 0).
+second-strike disadvantage, respectively, as these parameters measure the gain from taking H "first" and the loss when the opponent takes H "first" (relative to the conflict payoff of 0).
 We follow this terminology, even when we consider the version of the game where the players move simultaneously.

 The above general setup, where (i) each player can be normal or bad, (ii) normal types have coordination game preferences, (iii) bad types have prisoner's dilemma preferences, and (iv) a player's trust in her opponent is measured by her belief that he is normal, is canonical.
-In broad outline, the security dilemma dates to Jervis (1976, 1978), and it was formalized by Kydd (1997; 2005, Chapter 2) and Baliga and Sjöström (2004).
+In broad outline, the security dilemma dates to Jervis (1976, 1978), and it was formalized by Kydd (1997, 2005, Chapter 2) and Baliga and Sjöström (2004).
 This setup can be extended in several directions.
 One important direction is generalizing the assumption of independent binary types to investigate issues such as correlated types, higher-order beliefs, and communication.
-Papers on these topics include Baliga and Sjöström (2004, 2008, 2012), Chassang and Padro i Miquel (2010), and Acharya and Ramsay (2013).
-We do not cover this branch of the literature here, as it is addressed in the chapter in this volume by Baliga and Sjöström.
-Another direction is introducing dynamics, along with the concomitant issues of learning about the opponent's type and the possibility of misperception and misunderstanding.
+Papers on these topics include Baliga and Sjöström (2004, 2008, 2012), Chassang et al. (2010), and Acharya and Ramsay (2013).
+We do not cover this branch of the literature here, as it is addressed in the chapter in this volume by Baliga and Sjöström (2024).11 Another direction is introducing dynamics, along with the concomitant issues of learning about the opponent's type and the possibility of misperception and misunderstanding.
 This is the topic of the current chapter.